 The original One Cup Cookies recipe calls for bran, meaning wheat bran.
 If you want to substitute a cup of Smart Bran or any other bran cereal, you can give it a try.
 I like using the wheat bran because it adds more fiber.

-- 1 cup (8 oz) salted butter, if using unsalted add 1 teaspoon salt if using unsalted) (230 grams)
+- 1 cup salted butter (add 1 teaspoon salt if using unsalted) (230 grams)

 - 1 teaspoon vanilla extract